Kadantte/Crunchyroll-Downloader-/readme.md

 VP8 - Good quality, small filesize, but slowest. *Setting the codec to VP8 will also force the output format to be WEBM*.
 (Approx. size - 130MB) \
 VP9 - Better quality and faster than VP8.
 (Approx. size - 190MB)

+### CDM

+To download videos from Crunchyroll you have to download a CDM and place the files `device_private_key` and `device_client_id_blob` into the ffmpeg folder.
+You can find the folder in the location where the app is installed.
+I won't distribute these files but you can find guides on how to get them online.

 ### Installation

 Download the latest installer from the [releases](https://github.com/Tenpi/Crunchyroll-Downloader/releases) tab.

 ### Bugs and Requests

-You can open an issue on my GitHub repository.
-I appreciate any requests, but I can't guarantee that I will fulfill all of them.
+You can open an issue on my GitHub repository

-### Disclaimer
+### Important

-This tool is for personal usage/offline viewing convenience only.
-If you like anime, then support the industry by buying merch, DVD's, CR premium, etc.
+You may only use this for personal usage/offline viewing only.
+If you like anime then support the industry by buying merch, DVD's, CR premium, etc. You will need to have an active subscription to download most content.
+I am not affiliated with Crunchyroll or HIDIVE.